powderblock/glasses-cv/README.md

 glasses-cv
 =======

-glasses-cv is a Python resource for detecting and analyzing facial features in video and images.
+glasses-cv is a Python2 resource for detecting and analyzing facial features in video and images.
 This is done using OpenCV.

 Credits